Skip to main content

 5. Empathy

 Empathy is a critical skill for any customer-facing role.
 Customer success managers often work with customers directly to help them resolve high-stakes issues.
-They must be able to put themselves in their customers’ shoes and manage expectations.
+They must be able to put themselves in their customers’ shoes and manage customer expectations.
 Success managers can also provide customer empathy training for their teams.

 6. Product knowledge